INFLUENCER MARKETING

 Tracking Payments:

 • Implement a system to track payments, set clear terms, use unique tracking codes, monitor performance, and automate payments when possible.
+Consider a dedicated influencer marketing platform or payroll outsourcing service if you run a more complex affiliate program.
+Either way, track all influencer payments in one place.

 Tools and Tips: